-- The ReBound Series will select one to two out-of-print chapbooks each fall to publish in new editions the following spring; during our spring review period, additional chapbooks may be selected for fall publication.
+- The ReBound Series will select one to two out-of-print chapbooks each fall to publish in new editions the following spring.

 - Each chapbook submitted for consideration should be accompanied by a two- to five-paragraph nomination, completed by a writer other than the author.
 This nomination may be sent separately, and may be edited to serve as the introductory foreword to the chapbook.
 [NOTE: the author may opt not to print an introduction, in which case a brief nominating letter will suffice, but we do prefer to reprint chapbooks in this series with an introductory foreword.]

-- The 2019 spring reading period will extend from February 1 – March 15, with selected titles scheduled for publication in fall of 2019.
+- The 2023 reading period will extend from August 1 – August 31, with selected titles scheduled for publication in 2024.

 - Each winning author will receive twenty-five (25) copies of their hand-trimmed, hand-tied chapbook.
 Additionally, the publisher will distribute ten review copies to reviewers, libraries, and organizations at the author’s recommendation.

 - Nominated chapbooks may not exceed 25 pages in length (excluding front matter).

 - Chapbooks published within larger bound works (i.e., as a section in a literary journal or as part of an omnibus volume) are eligible.
 Chapbooks published online are not eligible: we are looking to revive out-of-print work.